 - Repetitive arguments

 - Controlling or disrespectful behaviour

 - Stress and depression.

-On the other hand, learning how to deal productively with angry thoughts and feelings can lead to all sorts of benefits:
+On the other hand, get anger management help and you’ll learn how to deal productively with angry thoughts and feelings can lead to all sorts of benefits:

 - An increase in life satisfaction